SHIVAM-KUMAR-59/Chat-App/README.md

 5. Open a pull request, and I'll review your contribution!

-## Acknowledgments 👏
+## 👏 <a name="acknowledgement">Acknowledgments</a>

-A huge thank you to the community and various online resources that have been invaluable in my learning journey!
+A huge thank you to the expressjs community and various online resources that have been invaluable in my learning journey!